NathanDunfield/artexamscan/README.rst

 ExamScanUIUC is a python package for adding and analysing tags on exams.
-It can be run as a Python 2 or Python 3 module and has been tested on:
+It can be run as a Python 2 or Python 3 module.

 Installation
 ============